aeternity/state-channel-demo/README.md

 - **Closing Phase**
   - Scenario 1: User wants to close the channel
     - In this happy path, the user calls an on-chain transaction called `channel_close_mutual`.
-The bot co-signs it and the final channel is posted on-chain.
+The bot co-signs it and the final channel state is posted on-chain.
 The corresponding balances are returned to their owners and the channel status is finalized in `closed`.
   - Scenario 2: User went idle - timeout occured
     - If the channel status changes to `died`, we assume that the user closed their window and a timeout occured (see [`timeout_idle`](channel_close_mutual)).
 In this case, in order for the channel to close, the bot has to:
       - Execute on-chain [`channel_close_solo`](https://github.com/aeternity/protocol/blob/master/channels/ON-CHAIN.md#channel_close_solo)